vrandall66/front-end-submissions-public/1806/mod-2/game-time/cierra-derek.md

 Comments:
 * Many opportunities for refactoring, removing dead or unused code, and making long if/else conditions a bit more readable
+* Some instances where methods and properties are on the wrong classes and should be moved to a more appropriate place
+* Seemed to have a difficult pairing with working styles/collaborating on solving problems
 * Worked really hard to get changes in over the weekend

 ### Functional Expectations